 Apart from stunning scenery, often there are penguins visible in their “box” burrows or sitting under the boardwalk, particularly in moulting season (March/April) when they can’t go to sea.

 At low tide, look for seals sunning themselves on the rock shelf off Newhaven pier.

-For a low entrance fee, visit the Penguin Parade Visitor Centre.
+Visit the stunning new Penguin Parade Visitor Centre.
 Apart from the fascinating displays, check out the penguin burrows – is there anyone spending the day at home?
 This is great for kids.

 Phillip Island has a variety of beaches to satisfy all tastes and beaches are free!

 For a family, Cowes Beach is north facing and therefore generally sheltered.

 Those wanting surf can visit Smiths Beach or Woolamai and can travel there by bus.

 Phillip Island has several walking tracks.
 There is the more challenging track at Cape Woolamai to the short, flat path to Swan Lake which is perfect for children (and prams!).

 On these walks there is always the opportunity to see wildlife such as swamp wallabies and echidnas as well as any of the island’s birdlife.
 Seabirds, Cape Barren geese and raptors are common sights.

 To see the main wildlife attractions on Phillip Island on a budget, Phillip Island Nature Parks has a 4 Parks Pass which includes entry to the penguin parade, Churchill Island Heritage Farm, The Antarctic Journey at The Nobbies, and the Koala Conservation Reserve.
 This is a saving on visiting each attraction separately.